noir-lang/noir/yellow-paper/docs/contracts/index.md

 Any message that is consumed on one side MUST be moved to the other side.
 This is to ensure that the messages exist AND are only consumed once.
 The L1 contracts can handle one side, but the circuits must handle the other.

 :::info Is `secretHash` required?
 We are using the `secretHash` to ensure that the user can spend the message privately with a generic nullifier computation.
-However, as the nullifier computation is almost entirely controlled by the app circuit (except the siloing) applications could be made to simply use a different nullifier computation and have it become part of the content.
+However, as the nullifier computation is almost entirely controlled by the app circuit (except the siloing, **REFERENCE**) applications could be made to simply use a different nullifier computation and have it become part of the content.
 However, this reduces the developer burden and is quite easy to mess up.
 For those reasons we have decided to use the `secretHash` as part of the message.
 :::

 ### Inbox
 When we say inbox, we are generally referring to the L1 contract that handles the L1 to L2 messages.

-The inbox is logically a multi-set that builds messages based on the caller and user-provided content (multi-set meaning that repetition are allowed).
+The inbox is logically a [multi-set](https://en.wikipedia.org/wiki/Multiset) that builds messages based on the caller and user-provided content (multi-set meaning that repetitions are allowed).
 While anyone can insert messages into the inbox, only the recipient state transitioner can consume messages from it (as specified by the version).
 When the state transitioner is consuming a message, it MUST insert it into the "L2 outbox" (message tree).

 When a message is inserted into the inbox, the inbox **MUST** fill in the following fields:
 - `L1Actor.actor`: The sender of the message (the caller), `msg.sender`